mjordan/islandora_bagger/README.md

 1. Install Context and Context UI modules (requirements for Islandora, so will already be done).
 1. Create a Context or edit an existing Context.
 1. Define your Conditions.
-1. Add the "Islandora Bagger Config File" reaction.
+1. Add the "Islandora Bagger Config File" Reaction.
 1. Enter the absolute path on your Drupal server to the configuration file you want to use.

 This module provides no mechanism for uploading configuration files via Drupal's web interface, so you will need access to the Drupal server's file system.
 Also, do not put configuration files in directories that are accessible via the web, since they contain credentials for accessing your Drupal's REST interface.